GerHobbelt/HTMLawed/htmLawed_README.txt

   '1' - allow  *

   *no_deprecated_attr*
-  Allow deprecated attributes (as per HTML 4) or transform them; see section:- #3.4.6
+  Allow deprecated attributes (as per HTML4) or transform them; see section:- #3.4.6

   '0' - allow
   '1' - transform, but 'name' attributes for 'a' and 'map' are retained  *